-Anxiety is a collection of emotional and physical sensations, which arrive in your body in response to certain events, such as speaking in public.
-Known as ‘fight or flight’ it is an evolutionary survival mechanism readying you to fight off or run away from predators.
-It is often associated with feelings of nervousness, on edge, sweating, increased heart rate or a knot in the stomach.
-Whilst uncomfortable, such sensations are normal and harmless and often subside as soon as the stress is removed.
+Anxiety is a collection of emotional and physical sensations which arrive in your body in response to certain events, such as speaking in public.
+Known as ‘fight or flight’, it’s an evolutionary survival mechanism that prepares you to fight off or run away from predators.
+It is often associated with feelings of nervousness, being on edge, sweating, increased heart rate or a knot in the stomach.
+Whilst uncomfortable, such sensations are normal and harmless, and often subside as soon as the stress is removed.

 What is Sleep Anxiety?

 87% of Sleep School workshop attendees cite anxiety as the main causal factor for triggering and maintaining their sleeplessness.
-The more you worry about not sleeping, the less you sleep and the less you sleep the more you worry!!
-This unfortunate vicious cycle fuels the biological ‘fight or flight’ mechanism releasing the stress hormones cortisol and adrenaline and explaining why insomniacs are described as being ‘Tired but Wired’.
+The more you worry about not sleeping, the less you sleep; and the less you sleep, the more you worry!
+This unfortunate vicious cycle fuels the biological ‘fight or flight’ mechanism releasing the stress hormones cortisol and adrenaline, explaining why insomniacs are described as being ‘Tired but Wired’.
 Insomnia is a ‘Hyper-Arousal Syndrome’, which is great for fighting off bears, but not very good for sleeping.

 To make matters worse, insomnia is also a learnt response, with many clients describing themselves becoming more alert as they put their head on the pillow or when they wake up in the night.
-The brain becomes conditioned to struggling with sleeplessness so much so that it automatically activates the fight or flight response in preparation.
+The brain becomes conditioned to struggling with sleeplessness – so much so that, in preparation, it automatically activates the fight or flight response.

-A common discussion by clients attending our one day insomnia workshops is which came first, their insomnia or anxiety.
-From my experience the answer can be both and varies with every individual.
+A common discussion by clients attending our one-day insomnia workshops is which came first, their insomnia or anxiety.
+From my experience, the answer varies with every individual.
 Whilst worrying can make it challenging to sleep, sleeplessness increases the tendency to worry.
 Research now supports these fact demonstrating that insomnia can be both a symptom and a cause of anxiety.

 Top Tips for Managing Sleep Anxiety

-- Let go of the props – Sleep is a natural physiological process that can’t be controlled and becoming reliant on night time rituals or props (e.g. warm baths, pills and alcohol etc) can often fuel sleep anxiety and further sleeplessness.
-Follow a normal & regular wind down each night to retrain your brain to sleep.
-To avoid additional anxiety and sleeplessness, aim to come off your props slowly and always consult with your Doctor if they include prescribed medication.
+Let go of the props.
+Sleep is a natural physiological process that can’t be controlled and becoming reliant on night time rituals or props (e.g. warm baths, pills, alcohol etc) can often fuel sleep anxiety and further sleeplessness.
+Follow a normal, regular wind down every night to retrain your brain to sleep.
+To avoid additional anxiety and sleeplessness, aim to come off your props slowly, and always consult with your Doctor if your props include prescribed medication.
 A rate of 25% less every two weeks is often enough to prevent unwanted rebound insomnia.

-- Let go of struggling with your worries – Worrying about how bad your sleep has been or imagining how bad things will be in the future if you don’t sleep only helps to increase night time arousal/wakefulness levels.
-Regular mindfulness practice helps you to notice your worries objectively and without judgment and let them go.
-In the night you can use the touch of your duvet on your toes or the gentle movement of your chest as you breathe to ground yourself in the present moment and as place to return your attention when your mind wants to wander off.
+Let go of struggling with your worries.
+Worrying about how bad your sleep has been or imagining how bad things will be in the future if you don’t sleep only helps to increase nighttime arousal/wakefulness levels.
+Regular mindfulness practice helps you to notice your worries objectively and without judgment, and let them go.
+In the night you can use the touch of your duvet on your toes or the gentle movement of your chest as you breathe to ground yourself in the present moment and as a place to return your attention when your mind wants to wander off.
 You can’t stop your mind from having worrisome thoughts, but you can always choose how much you buy into them.